 Yonsei University Exchange Scholarship

-For all students accepted for exchange, the Yonsei University Exchange Scholarship will provide round-trip airfare reimbursement (maximum 2 million Korean Won) and on-campus housing for one semester (for one-year students, on-campus housing is guaranteed for the second semester but the second semester housing cost must be paid for by the student).
-In addition, a stipend of approximately 800,000 Korean Won will be provided once on site to cover additional living expenses.
+For all students accepted for exchange, the Yonsei University Exchange Scholarship will provide round-trip airfare reimbursement (maximum 2 million Korean Won), and an overall living stipend of 2.6 million Korean Won will be provided once on site to cover housing (reimbursement) and additional living expenses.
 Students pay miscellaneous living expenses, including food, books, travel and incidentals while in Seoul.
-(Note: 1 U.S.$ equals approximately 1,200 Korean Won as of February 1, 2019.)
+(Note: 1 U.S.$ equals approximately 1,170 Korean Won as of July, 2019.)
 Precise figures for the Seoul Exchange Program for the 2019-20 year are listed below:

 Academic year tuition: as set by the Bursar’s Office